-There is great variation in accessibility, existing available information, and probability of gathering future information among subpopulations.
+There is great variation in accessibility, available information, and probability of gathering future information among subpopulations.
 Ideally, a monitoring plan should identify basic and easily-collected metrics for each monitoring element that can be reasonably, realistically, and comparatively measured in all or most subpopulations.
 Such metrics must provide sufficient power and resolution to reveal changes in polar bear status at the ecoregion or circumpolar level.
-For subpopulations that are more accessible or for which substantial data already exist, monitored metrics can provide more statistically robust assessments of status and trend.
-In subpopulations where research access is good and resources are available it is important to continue research on ecological relationships and causal mechanisms that determine trends.
+For subpopulations that are relatively accessible, or for which substantial data already exist, monitored metrics can provide more statistically robust assessments of status and trend than others.
+In subpopulations where research access is good and resources are available, it is important to continue research on ecological relationships and causal mechanisms that determine trends.

-We recommend high-, medium-, and low-intensity levels of population-level research and monitoring for polar bear subpopulations (see Tables 2, 3a, 3b).
+We recommend high-, medium-, and low-intensity of population-level research and monitoring for polar bear subpopulations (see Tables 2, 3a, 3b).
 These assignments are based on the level of existing knowledge (e.g., quality of baseline data sets, availability of TEK), accessibility for science-based methods, and CBM for each subpopulation of polar bears.
-Table 3a summarizes the accessibility and baseline information upon which assignments were made.
-This table also summarizes the various threats in each subpopulation.
-Though several assessments have provided evidence for the threat of climate warming to polar bears, we also summarize direct effects of harvest, poaching, industrial activity (including marine and terrestrial exploration and development, and ice-breaking), and pollution.
+Although several assessments have provided evidence for the threat of climate warming to polar bears, they are also affected by harvest, poaching, industrial activity (including marine and terrestrial exploration and development, and ice-breaking), and pollution (Table 3).
 We also recommend annual harvest monitoring, CBM, and the collection of TEK to occur at intensities commensurate with community access (these levels of intensity may not be the same as intensities recommended for population-level scientific research).